mikailkhona/Mod_Cog/README.md

 The "int" extension asks for a delay-dependent shift in the location of the bump on the ring, so the RNN has to use the rule input to shift the location of the bump it receives in the appropriate stimulus modality during the delay period of the task.
 The "seq" extension asks for a time-varying output that moves on the ring.
 These extensions are further augmented by "r" or "l" which determine whether the movement is clockwise or counter-clockwise.
 These computations fundamentally involve rotational dynamics and thus rely on the lateral recurrent connectivity of the RNN to be implemented.

+The "seq" extension can be added to any task, with either "r" or "l".
+This triples the number of tasks to 60.

+The "int" extension can be added to tasks with a delay period such as dms, dnms, dmc, dnmc, dlygo, dlyanti, ctxdlydm1, ctxdlydm2, again with either "r" or "l".

+In principle, both these extensions can be added to a task to increase its complexity.

 ## Contact
 If you have questions or suggestions (or find mistakes) please email me at mikailkhona at gmail dot com.